 Nedbank Young Professionals is a 9-part podcast published by Life Podcasts and presented by Afripreneur, Vumi Msweli.
 The podcast features a new breed of young professionals having frank and interesting conversations about their relationships with money.
 For more insights that money can’t buy, subscribe to the series.

 A citizen of the world, Hetty Boachie-Yiadom was born to academic parents in the Republic of Moldova in Russia.
-But, despite her international upbringing, she sees the world through the lenses of an African — not surprising since she and her husband ventured into an African print clothing business that quickly blossomed into South Africa's biggest online websites dedicated to modern traditional wear.
+But, despite her international upbringing, she sees the world through the lenses of an African — not surprising since she and her husband ventured into an African print clothing business that quickly blossomed into South Africa's biggest online website dedicated to modern traditional wear.

 However, her success didn't come without challenges and sacrifices.
 The natural-born entrepreneur made the decision to step off the corporate ladder in order to pursue her passion for African fashion, not just to celebrate her Africanness but to revolutionise an industry that typically exists within the informal sector.